Air Quality Index, What’s In Wildfire Smoke, and the Use Of Respirators.

 Each country's health authorities provide some measure of air quality indicator to the general public.
 In the United States, the so-called AQI is an index measuring the levels of five major pollutants relative to permissible levels established by the Clean Air Act.
 Those pollutants are:

-- ground-level ozone
+• ground-level ozone

-- particulate matter (fine particles - 2.5 microns / coarse particles - 10 microns)
+• particulate matter (fine particles - 2.5 microns / coarse particles - 10 microns)

-- carbon monoxide
+• carbon monoxide

-- sulfur dioxide
+• sulfur dioxide

-- nitrogen dioxide
+• nitrogen dioxide

 While the AQI is helpful at a high level and should be paid attention to, it is important to understand that each of the pollutants it measures impact people differently.
 Here's an explanation of each so you can determine which of these harmful pollutants is of particular concern to you:

-- Ozone - unhealthy AQI starts at .071 PPM avg. over an 8 hour period - people with lung disease or conditions like asthma, children, pregnant women, older adults, and those who are active outdoors (including in professional activities like contractors), and those who are considered medically overweight or obese
+• Ozone - unhealthy AQI starts at .071 PPM (parts-per-million) avg. over an 8 hour period - people with lung disease or conditions like asthma, children, pregnant women, older adults, and those who are active outdoors (including in professional activities like contractors), and those who are considered medically overweight or obese

-- Particulate Matter (PM 2.5 / PM10) - unhealthy AQI starts at 35.5 PPM avg. over an 8 hour period - People with heart or lung disease or conditions like asthma, pregnant women, older adults, and children, and those who are considered medically overweight or obese
+• Particulate Matter (PM 2.5 / PM10) - unhealthy AQI starts at 35.5 PPM avg. over an 8 hour period - People with heart or lung disease or conditions like asthma, pregnant women, older adults, and children, and those who are considered medically overweight or obese

-- Carbon Monoxide - unhealthy AQI starts at 9.5 PPM avg. over an 8 hour period - people with heart disease is the group most at risk
+• Carbon Monoxide - unhealthy AQI starts at 9.5 PPM avg. over an 8 hour period - people with heart disease is the group most at risk

-- Nitrogen Dioxide - unhealthy AQI starts at 101 PPB avg. over an 1 hour period - people with asthma, children, and older adults are the groups most at risk
+• Nitrogen Dioxide - unhealthy AQI starts at 101 PPB avg. over an 1 hour period - people with asthma, children, and older adults are the groups most at risk

-Which AQI contaminants are contained in smoke?
+Which of the listed AQI contaminants are contained in smoke?

-What solutions available to me?
+What solutions are available to me?

-For those with particular breathing difficulties caused by lung disease or birth defects, allergies, beards that prevent an N95 from being worn properly, or those that N95 masks simply don't fit, the only option is to create a positive pressure zone around their nose and mouth by way of a PAPR or power-assisted respirator.
+For those with particular breathing difficulties caused by pre-existing lung disease, birth defects, allergies, beards that prevent an N95 from being worn properly, or those that N95 masks simply don't fit, the only option is to create a positive pressure zone around their nose and mouth by way of a PAPR or power-assisted respirator.
 Wearing a PAPR also comes with the additional benefit of preventing coarse particulate contamination from entering the body by way of the eyes / tear ducts.

 0 Comments